Harry Potter, No More!

 Plot: What happens when all that a hero sees is death, destruction and dismay everywhere he goes?
 Easy: he looks to the heavens and he decrees two words: NO MORE!
 But what happens when Harry decides on this course of action?

-Author's Information: Well, here it is, ladies and gents: my last story of 2013 and also the winner of my 'Dark Den' poll – with 41% of the votes and followed by 'Supreme Darkness,' which had 27% of the votes – and so, with the story now being made official, I feel I should inform you of how I'm doing this: three little words…How…I…choose!
+Author's Information: Well, here it is, ladies and gents: my last story of 2013 and also the winner of my 'Dark Den' poll and I feel I should inform you of how I'm doing this: three little words…How…I…choose!
 In other words, this comes from my imagination and my creativity and, if you don't like it, then don't read it and wind up spoiling it for those who enjoy my work.
-I'd also like to take this time to thank everyone who voted and offered opinions on my stories.

 Dedication: I'd like to dedicate this story to everyone who voted on the poll – even those who didn't vote for this one – and especially to my good friends T-TrainorTurkeyT, StormyFireDragon, Loki Palmer and Winged Seer Wolf: my recommended reads…are any written by those authors, though I also recommend the story Harry Potter and the Grim Heritage by shinobikarasu; an amazing read and a well-written adventure.

 I'm not going to respond to the reviews, but I would like to thank EVERYONE who has reviewed this story and a big thanks to everyone that encouraged me to continue: now, enjoy the finale of No More!

 With that, the two Flamed out of the way and made their way down to the Great Hall, leaving Dumbledore horrified as he considered what he had just seen.